-Haeberli first looks at the probability of occurrence of rock or cliff risks.

-/He calculates an annual frequency per km of susceptible area of 0.0001 (0.01 %) based on a so-called susceptible area - the area covered by glaciers or permafrost - of 2,500 km and an average return period of a rock or rock/ice fall per km of 10,000 years/km.
-He applies this frequency to Laguna Palcacocha, assuming the glacier area in the Peruvian Cordilleras to be 500 km and thus arriving at a return period of 2,500 years/km.
-Based on a so-called susceptible area (with steep slopes, glacier ice and permafrost) of 10 km at Laguna Palcacocha, which extends from the shore area of the lake to the surrounding mountain peaks (Annex BK37, Fig. 1), and using a so-called acceleration factor of 2 or 4 to account for the global rise in temperature and the resulting glacier retreat or permafrost degradation, Haeberli calculates the probability of occurrence for a rock or rock/ice fall with a volume of more than 1 million m at 0.008 to 0.016 (0.8 % to 1.6 %).
+Haeberli first looks at the probability of occurrence of rock or cliff risks with a volume of over 1 mio. m3 in the Alps and the calculates an annual frequency per km2 of susceptible area of 0.0001 (0.01 %) based on a so-called susceptible area - the area covered by glaciers or permafrost - of 2,500 km2 and an average return period of a rock or rock/ice fall per km2 of 10,000 years/km2.
+He applies this frequency to Laguna Palcacocha, assuming the glacier area in the Peruvian Cordilleras to be 500 km2 and thus arriving at a return period of 2,500 years/km2.
+Based on a so-called susceptible area (with steep slopes, glacier ice and permafrost) of 10 km2 at Laguna Palcacocha, which extends from the shore area of the lake to the surrounding mountain peaks (Annex BK37, Fig. 1), and using a socalled acceleration factor of 2 or 4 to account for the global rise in temperature and the resulting glacier retreat or permafrost degradation, Haeberli calculates the probability of occurrence for a rock or rock/ice fall with a volume of more than 1 million m3 at 0.008 to 0.016 (0.8 % to 1.6 %).
 For the next 30 years, the probability of occurrence is 0.21 to 0.38 or 30% with a tolerance of +/- 8.5%.

-%.
 In view of the fact that the frequency of events in Peru is probably underestimated due to undocumented cases, the blatant accumulation of events - three major rockfalls in the last four years - possibly indicates a greater acceleration of development in Peru, and all dangerous lakes in the catchment area should have been taken into account for a correct risk analysis, the probability of occurrence should be assumed to be over 30%.
 The (annual) probability of occurrence of a serious, destructive loss event for the plaintiff's property in Huaraz is between 1 % and 10 % (p.
 3 et seq. of Exhibit BK37, p.
 3359 et seq. of the file).